Have you heard the news? One of the largest web-based retailers in the world is making a move to Australia.

 Don’t be afraid to go niche

 Amazon, as a retailer is broad on the spectrum of things that it can offer.
-This doesn’t always have to apply for smaller retailers.
+This doesn’t always have to apply to smaller retailers.
 There is no shame in being niche, as this will target your audience and give you a sense of appeal.

 The last thing that you should do is to make the most of the awesome stuff that you can offer by highlighting it through content marketing.